jrdegbe/zilch__/README.md

     *   Add permissions to that new user: `AmazonS3FullAccess`, `AmazonRedshiftFullAccess`, `AdministratorAccess`, `AmazonEMRFullAccessPolicy_v2`, `AmazonEMRServicePolicy_v2`, `AmazonEC2FullAccess`.

-    *   In the "Security credentials" tab, create access key and download the `.csv` file.
+    *   In the "Security credentials" tab, create an access key and download the `.csv` file.

-- It is also necessary to have the AWS account preconfigured (i.e having `~/.aws/credentials` and `~/.aws/config` available in your local environment).
+- It is also necessary to have the AWS account preconfigured (i.e. having `~/.aws/credentials` and `~/.aws/config` available in your local environment).

 - Docker and Docker Compose, preinstalled in your local environment.
 Otherwise, they can be installed from [Get Docker](https://docs.docker.com/get-docker/).